The First Author in Recorded History is a Woman: Meet Sumerian Priestess, Enheduanna

 Next

-Where Do You Start When You Have an Idea for a Book?
+Where Do You Start When You Have a Book Idea?